jnsuryaprakash/jnsuryaprakash/README.md

 - 👋 Hi, I’m @jnsuryaprakash
-- 👀 I’m interested in Cloud Native World
+- 👀 I’m interested in Cloud Native and AI World
-- 🌱 I’m currently learning K8s
+- 🌱 I’m currently learning K8s CICD team
-- 💞️ I’m looking to collaborate on CNCF and K8s projects
+- 💞️ I’m looking to collaborate on CNCF, AI, Agentic and K8s projects
 - 📫 How to reach me jnsuryaprakash@gmail.com
 - A technology, Data, Cloud Engineering and product management leader with close to 20 years of IT experience in Managing Analytics , Cloud engineering products for fortune 100 Companies like Wal-Mart, AETNA Healthcare and BP.
 Proven track record of delivering value to customers through complex Data management and Leading engineering teams through cloud migrations.